May 12, 2019 – The Next Day

 My memories of race day shot straight to the moment I lined up at the start.
 There was a lot of electricity and excitement in the air coming from the other runners.
 I, however, wasn’t feeling it.
 A lot of self-doubt clouded my mind.
 I wondered how the hell could I accomplish something like this.
 Since I had never attempted an ultra-marathon before, especially one of this length, I didn’t believe that I could actually pull it off.
 However, Adam, our club’s biggest cheerleader, told me right before the race in no uncertain terms that I would get the job done.
 When I had no faith in myself, Adam’s words settled into my subconscious and morphed into a mantra that would help carry me through the race.

 As I exited the tree-covered trails and entered the final 100-yard stretch of an open field towards the finish line, I felt more like a conquerer than just a survivor.
-Only seconds away from the finish line, I was greeted by wild roaring cheers from all my trail-running friends of the Prospect Park Track Club.
-I experienced a great feeling of triumph at that moment.
-This was in great contrast to the self-doubt I had felt moments before the race started.
+Only seconds away from the finish line, I was greeted by wild roaring cheers from all my trail-running friends from the Prospect Park Track Club.
+I felt a great feeling of triumph at that moment.
+This was in great contrast to the self-doubt that I had felt moments before the race started.
 Crossing the finish line and receiving a well-earned finisher’s medal around my neck confirmed the reality of what I had just done.

 May 18 – Seven Days Later

 As I needed a week to fully recover from this race to become my abnormal self again, I now have time reflect on what I had done.
 I went through a roller-coaster of emotions throughout this event from self-doubt to absolute despair to total euphoria.
-While the extreme tiredness and imbalance I experienced within the week after this race will disappear, the wonderful memories of it will always remain.
+While the extreme tiredness and physical imbalance I experienced within the week after this race will disappear, the wonderful memories of it will always remain.

 I am forever grateful for the support I received from all the members of the Prospect Park Track Club who were at the event.
-They believed in me and they were my cheerleaders.
+They believed in me and were my cheerleaders.
 I would like to congratulate every single one of them who ran their own 25k, 50k, and 50-mile races that day and who persevered in spite of their own unique hardships and challenges.